 Use

-won’t be able to find it since it is part of the history of the repo.
-In this example, the regular expression to search is “files_watcher”:git log -S files_watcher
+git logwith a special flag when you want to find a string that changed, butgit grepwon’t be able to find it since it is part of the history of the repo.
+In this example, the regular expression to search is “files_watcher”:git log -S files_watcher -

 Use